SirBob01/Dynamo-Engine/README.md

 Anyone is welcome to open a pull request!
 State the issue being solved and the solution precisely.
 Just ensure that the new code adheres to the style of the codebase.
 - Maximum line width of 80 characters
 - For long parameter lists, either split them across multiple lines or store them in a new (private) POD
-- Only API functions and objects should be publicy accessible
+- Only API functions and objects should be publicly accessible
-- All code must be within the `Dynamo` namespace
+- All code must be within `namespace Dynamo`

-For major suggestions on improving the engine, open an issue so we can have a discussion.
+For other major suggestions on improving the engine, open an issue so we can have a discussion.

 ## License